aureooms-contrib/cs-config-for-linux/README.md

 Ask Stefan for password.

 ## Printers

+**When you arrive at ULB, you will receive a temporary account which can be used for printing.
+This account really is temporary and will stop working after you get your (definitive) account.**

+**If you cannot login to the print server, the first thing to do is to do the procedure of *changing* your password.
+Go to https://idsapp.ulb.ac.be/pam, login and then go to https://idsapp.ulb.ac.be/pam/pammodpw.php.
+You should tick all the checkboxes (NetID, hydra, etc.).
+You do not really have to change your password, you can fill the input fields with your already existing password.
+Once this is done, wait for 30 minutes then try to login to the [print server](https://fscd-printserver.ulb.ac.be:9192/user) again.
+If it still does not work, email the [SIS (Science Information Technology Support)](mailto:sis@ulb.ac.be).**

 :bangbang: Only works with wired (ethernet) connection.

 :bangbang: Make sure to set the paper size to A4 when printing.
 US letter will not work.